benjamintenny/mongo-python-driver-proxy/CONTRIBUTING.md

 -   Avoid backward breaking changes if at all possible.
 -   Write inline documentation for new classes and methods.
+-   We use [uv](https://docs.astral.sh/uv/) for python environment management and packaging.
+-   We use [just](https://just.systems/man/en/) as our task runner.
--   Write tests and make sure they pass (make sure you have a mongod running on the default port, then execute `tox -e test` from the cmd line to run the test suite).
+-   Write tests and make sure they pass (make sure you have a mongod running on the default port, then execute `just test` from the cmd line to run the test suite).
 -   Add yourself to doc/contributors.rst `:)`